 2. How to create a Customizable Product

-Zakeke allows you to offer customizable product with variants.
-Read here a detailed guide or read below for quick and most useful information.
+Once the main product is configured, you can add variants.
+Read here a detailed guide or see below for quick and useful information:

 Import the attributes you wish to offer in the customizer.